Kent R. Raygor

 Quarterdeck Office Systems v.
 Wollongong

-Represented Quarterdeck against former employees who misappropriated software code for an Internet browser.
-Conducted a search and seizure of the purloined software in conjunction with law enforcement agencies who raided the offices of the competitor to whom the former employees had brought the stolen software.
+Represented Quarterdeck against former employees who misappropriated software code for an internet browser.
+Conducted a search and seizure of the purloined software in conjunction with law enforcement agencies who raided the offices of the competitor to whom the employees had brought the stolen code.

 Sysco Food Services